open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 ### Downstream Tasks Commands

-To evaluate the MViT pretrained with MaskFeat, we recommend to run MMAction2:
+To evaluate the **MaskFeat MViT** pretrained with MMSelfSup, we recommend to run MMAction2:

 #### On Multiple GPUs